pascalbartschi/DataScience-Portfolio/05-Networks/metabolic-network-cobra/README.md

 Here, we analyse the E-coli core metabolism.
 We0 used data from the research of [Orth et al, 2010](https://pubmed.ncbi.nlm.nih.gov/26443778/) and available in the [BiGG database](http://bigg.ucsd.edu/models/e_coli_core).
 You can find a graphical description of the model in this picture:

-We analyses the relationship between the use of different carbon sources and biomass production
+We analyse the relationship between the use of different carbon sources and biomass production

 ### [Biomass growth in genome scale network](genome-scale-network-analysis.ipynb)